pulsar135/Getting_And_Cleaning_Data_Course_Project/codebook.md

 	- values: "LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS", "WALKING_UPSTAIRS"

 * feature          - one of 66 mean and standard deviation features extracted from the source data
-	- values: a list of all 66 extracted features is below
+	- values: a list of all 66 features extracted from the source data is below

 * featurevalue     - value extracted from the source dataset for the corresponding feature variable